Sahidev1/bash_gpt/README.md

 Chat with OpenAI's GPT-3 model from your linux terminal!

 Note that this program is very basic, it lacks persistence of messages so the AI does not have "memory".
+Persistance will be implemented later on.

 ## Installation